Collederas/collederas.com/content/blog/unreal-procedural-spider/unreal-procedural-spider.md

 The Home Location is visualized in red in this gif.

 {% callout "info", "Local Space vs World Space" %}
+Understanding the difference is quite important.

 **Local Space** means positions are relative to the rig origin (skeletal mesh location).
 No matter where the mesh moves in the world, that point will always be (0,0,0) in Local Space.

 **World Space** means the actual world position in the level.
 We store offsets in Local Space but calculate Home Locations in World Space.

+I encourage you to use the Draw Box debug node to visualize where points appear when a mesh is positioned in the world while switching between World and Local space with the `ToWorld` and `FromWorld` nodes.
 {% endcallout %}

 After showing you how to set this up concretely, we will build on this idea by also adding: